Tracking remote bookmarks

 cd ~/jj-tutorial/repo

 Alice got herself a new laptop, which she's really excited about.
-It's a framework laptop, because Alice has become tired of computer manufacturers making it intentionally difficult for her to fix her own hardware.
+It's a Framework laptop, because Alice has become tired of computer manufacturers making it intentionally difficult for her to fix her own hardware.
 Framework also has official support for Linux, which is very important to Alice.
 Hardware that respects the user and software that respects the user are a great match, Alice thinks.

 Anyway, the point is: Alice doesn't have her repository anymore.
 She could've copied it over from her old computer, but since she can just clone the repo again, she didn't do that.
 Let's simulate Alice making a fresh clone of the repo: